The Information Content of Projected Galaxy Fields: Model

 After having fixed the linearization procedure we transform each of the projected overdensity fields according to $G$ and compute the associated power spectra $P_i$.
 Again, we determine the best fit parameters of the model \Eqn{eq:4_SchechterPk} against the mean of the $P_i$ to define our final model for $P$.
 We show the numeric result in the right hand side of \Fig{fig:MeasVsTheory_256}.
-As for the transformations we find a reasonable agreement across all scales that is well within the statistical spread of the true spectra.
-Repeating the analysis described above for different transverse resolutions of approximately $16, \ 8 \ \mathrm{and} \ 2 \ h^{-1}$ Mpc, as well as for power spectrum fits to models where the logarithmic transformation \Eqn{eq:4_LogTrafo} had been applied we find that in all cases the chosen parametrizations provide a good fit.
+As for the transformations we find a reasonable agreement across all scales.
+Repeating the analysis described above for different transverse resolutions of approximately $16, \ 8 \ \mathrm{and} \ 2 \ h^{-1}$ Mpc, as well as for power spectrum fits to models where the logarithmic transformation \Eqn{eq:4_LogTrafo} had been applied we find that in all cases the chosen parametrizations provide a good enough fit for the main goal of this paper, i.e. to reasonably assess the information contained in the hierarchical model \Eqn{eq:4_Posterior}.
+We postpone a more thorough modelling of the power spectrum (i.e. by including BAO features or by directly linking it to differentiable Boltzmann codes) to future work.